tshanedc/bikesharing_finalproject/newReason.md

 ### Reasons for Topic Selection

 Intially, we were interested in exploring the bike sharing program for its obvious social and environmental benefits such as less traffic congestion, lower CO2 emmission, better health outcomes and reducing wait times for local transportation delays.
 However, we quickly realized the first hurdle to growing the bike sharing programs was financial investment from private investors.
-We pivoted to to offering a deeper analysis to investors and the local government agencies of the growing membership trends of Public Bike Sharing Services in Washington DC as a way to encourage further investments by highlighting ways to capitalize on the financial benefits of the growing rider market.
+We pivoted to offering a deeper analysis to investors and the local government agencies to undersand the growing membership trends of public bike sharing rider behavior in Washington DC as a way to encourage further investments and suggesting ways to capitalize on the financial benefits of the growing rider market.

 Advantages of investing in bike sharing programs follow a three-pronged economic model: